Smooth profinite groups, I: geometrizing Kummer theory: Factorizing frobenius.

-Such morphisms form a subgroup of $\Hom_{[\F_p,G]}(M,N)$. \end{defi} Arguably, the next theorem maximizes the product (simplicity $\times$ depth), among all results of this article.
+Arguably, the next theorem maximizes the product (simplicity $\times$ depth), among all results of this article.

 \begin{thm}[] Let $A$ be an $(\F_p,G)$-algebra, of finite-type as an $\F_p$-algebra.
 Then, there exists an integer $m\geq 0$ such that, as a morphism of $[\F_p,G]$-modules, factors through a permutation module. \end{thm} \begin{proof} Let $i \geq 0$ be such that the nilradical $\mathcal N$ of $A$ satisfies $\mathcal N^{p^i}=0$.
-Then $\Frob_A^i$ canonically factors through $A \lra A_{red}$ .
+Then $\frob_A^i$ canonically factors through $A \to A_{red}$ .
 We can thus assume that $A$ is reduced, and proceed by induction on the (Krull) dimension of $A$.
 We use the notation and the results of Lemma \ref{lemcomalg}.
 By induction, there exists an integer $m' \geq 0$, working for $A/f$.
-By point $iii)$ of Lemma \ref{lemcomalg}, there exist a morphism of $[\F_p,G]$-modules $s: A/f^2 \lra A$, such that $ \pi \circ s=q$.
-Denote by $\phi: A/f \lra A/f^2$ the canonical map, sending $a$ (mod $f$) to $a^p$ (mod $f^2$).
-Put it is a morphism of $[\F_p,G]$-modules, factoring through a permutation module (because $\Frob_{A/f}^{m'}$ does).
-Then, the difference $ \Frob^{m'+1}-F_1$ takes values in the ideal $fA \subset A$.
-Hence, there exists a morphism of $[\F_p,G]$-modules such that By point $ii)$ of Lemma \ref{lemcomalg}, the morphism " multiplication by $f$ ": $A \lra A$ factors through a permutation module- hence so does $fF_2$.
-Finally, we thus see that $m:=m'+1$ does the job. \end{proof}
+By point $iii)$ of Lemma \ref{lemcomalg}, there exist a morphism of $[\F_p,G]$-modules $s: A/f^2 \to A$, such that $ \pi \circ s=q$.
+Denote by $\phi: A/f \to A/f^2$ the canonical map, sending $a$ (mod $f$) to $a^p$ (mod $f^2$).
+Put it is a morphism of $[\F_p,G]$-modules, factoring through a permutation module (because $\frob_{A/f}^{m'}$ does).
+Then, the difference $ \frob^{m'+1}-F_1$ takes values in the ideal $fA \subset A$.
+Hence, there exists a morphism of $[\F_p,G]$-modules such that By point $ii)$ of Lemma \ref{lemcomalg}, the multiplication by $f$ morphism $A \to A$ factors through a permutation module- hence so does $fF_2$.
+In particular, $m:=m'+1$ does the job. \end{proof}

-\begin{exo} Adapt the proof of Theorem \ref{FIT}, to show the following more precise statement, under the same assumptions.
+\begin{exo} Refining the proof of Theorem \ref{FIT}, show the following more precise statement, under the same assumptions.
 Consider the product taken over all closed points $x \in Spec(A)$, with residue field the finite field $k(x)$.
-Show that it is a permutation $[\F_p,G]$-module, and that there exists an integer $m \geq 0$, such that factors through the natural map $A\lra \mathbf P(A),$ as a morphism of $[\F_p,G]$-modules. \end{exo}
+Show that it is a permutation $[\F_p,G]$-module, and that there exists an integer $m \geq 0$, such that factors through the natural map $A\to \mathbf P(A),$ as a morphism of $[\F_p,G]$-modules. \end{exo}

 \begin{qu}(Does Theorem \ref{FIT} hold for modules?)\\ Let $M$ be an $A[G]$-module, which is finite locally free an an $A$-module.
-Is there an integer $m \geq 0$ such that factors through the natural map $M\lra \mathbf P(A) \otimes_A M,$ as a morphism of $[\F_p,G]$-modules?
+Is there an integer $m \geq 0$ such that factors through the natural map $M\to \mathbf P(A) \otimes_A M,$ as a morphism of $[\F_p,G]$-modules?
 In general, the answer is most likely ``no''. \end{qu}